-Proficiency testing program: Proficiency testing (PT) is the testing of unknown samples sent to a laboratory by a CMS-approved PT program.
+Proficiency testing program: Proficiency testing (PT) is the testing of unknown samples sent to a laboratory by a CMS-approved PT provider.
 Most sets of PT samples are sent to participating laboratories three times per year.
-After testing the PT samples in the same manner as its patient specimens, the laboratory reports its sample results back to their PT program.
-The program grades the results using the CLIA grading criteria and sends the laboratory scores reflecting how accurately it performed the testing.
-CMS and accreditation organizations routinely monitor their laboratories' performance.
+After testing the PT samples in the same manner as its patient specimens, the laboratory reports its sample results back to their PT provider.
+The PT provider grades the results using the CLIA grading criteria and sends the laboratory scores reflecting how accurately it performed the testing.